jeromecoupe/iad_jekyll_introduction/jekyll_introduction_en.md

 #### Posts: a collection with a special status

 [Posts](http://jekyllrb.com/docs/posts/) harken back to the early days of Jekyll, when it was created as a blogging platform.
 All Jekyll installations now have a default `_posts` that Jekyll defines implicitely.
+The `posts` collection has a special status in Jekyll and has functionalities that are not yet available to regular collections.
+A prime example would be the category and tag management available for posts.

 ### YAML Front Matter variables